TSFitPy-developers/TSFitPy/README.md

 - It uses the same config file as the fitting, it just skips some parameters
 - Specify element (`elements_to_fit`), line (`linemask`) and model atmosphere (`fitlist`) in the config file
 - It calculates the NLTE correction for the given line and saves it in the output folder by matching EW of NLTE line to LTE line
-- This can be useful to calculate pure NLTE correction withouth fitting the spectrum
+- This can be useful to calculate pure NLTE correction without fitting the spectrum
   - The precision is much higher than in the fitting, because it doesn't have to fit the spectrum
   - Remember that the NLTE correction is different for different A(X) abundances
     - You can specify abundance beforehand in the fitlist (using [X/Fe], [X/H] or A(X) notation); then it will calculate the NLTE correction for that abundance